Jelmerovereem/real-time-web-2021/README.md

 A document editor to collab with your friends/colleagues.
 Similiar to google docs.

 ## What does Tracky.js give you?
 Tracky.js gives you insights in your user's behaviour on your website.
-Based on these insights you can improve your website.
+Based on these insights you can improve your website and generate more sales!
+This library tracks your visitors visits, page visits, add to carts, location, and go so on.
+With a interactive map you can view where your users come from.
+**Features:**
+- Track (amount of) live visitor
+- Track visited pages per visitor
+- Show admin amount of live visitors
+- Show admin the visited pages per visitor
+- Visitors can view products
+- Visitors can add product to cart
+- Admin can see live carts
+- Get location of visitor through IP address
+- View location of visitors in admin page on a interactive map

 ![Analytics screenshot](readme_assets/analytics-screenshot.jpg)

 ## Wishlist